flutter/packages/packages/rfw/example/wasm/README.md

 ## Building

-Before running this package, you must run `flutter pub run wasm:setup` in this directory.
+Before running this package, you must run `dart run wasm:setup` in this directory.
 Before doing this, you will need to have installed Rust and clang.

 To rebuild the files in the logic/ directory (which are the files that the application downloads at runtime), you will additionally need to have installed clang and lld, and dart must be on your path.

+On macOS, clang from llvm (via Homebrew) is needed, since Xcode's clang doesn't support Wasm.

+Run `logic/build.sh` to rebuild the Wasm file.

 ## Conventions